walden-it/compucorp-ansible/README.md

 ## Setting up SSH key and ansible vault file

-If I haven't provided the ssh key and the ansible_vault_file, please ask it through email.
+If I haven't provided the key.pem and the vault.pwd, please ask it through email.

 this files needs to be placed in: